widelang/draft/README.md

 .
 "Welcome, Stranger!"
 ```

-⚠️ Parentheses are optional! `{}` are optional when no body make visibility bad.
+⚠️ Parentheses are optional!
+And `{}` are also optional when inlined like above.

 You can also nest Questions: